Operation Earnest Voice: Statements

-USCC commander David Petraeus, in his congressional testimony, stated that Operation Earnest Voice would "reach [a country's] regional audiences through traditional media, as well as via Web sites and regional public-affairs blogging," as an effort to "counter extremist ideology and propaganda".
-However, his successor, Jim Mattis, altered the program to have "regional blogging" fall under general USCC public-affairs activity.
-On how they would operate on these blogs, Petraeus explained: "We bring out the moderate voices.
+CENTCOM commander David Petraeus, in his congressional testimony, stated that Operation Earnest Voice would "reach [a country's] regional audiences through traditional media, as well as via Web sites and regional public-affairs blogging," as an effort to "counter extremist ideology and propaganda".
+However, his successor, Jim Mattis, altered the program to have "regional blogging" fall under general CENTCOM public-affairs activity.
+On how they would operate on these blogs, Petraeus said: "We bring out the moderate voices.
 We amplify those.
 And in more detail, we detect and we flag if there is adversary, hostile, corrosive content in some open-source Web forum, [and] we engage with the Web administrators to show that this violates Web site provider policies."